SparkPost/matchbox/unreleased.md

 - #353 - Adds new Toggle prop `label`
 - #349 - Toggle `id` prop is now required
 - #359 - Restyles the ScreenReaderOnly component
+- #355 - Checkbox `id` prop is now required
+- #355 - Checkbox now properly hides a screen reader accessible label
+- #355 - Checkbox now properly uses aria-describedby to link to its helptext and error